helen-lehrer/portfolio-website-capstone/README.md

 * nav dots move around depending on height of a section (spec. portfolio)
 * mobile- menu glitch
 * mobile- icons on header come in too slowly
+* xtra large- About sections are too narrow
+* xtra large- Navbar triangles are too small
+* xtra large- Oregon porject is bigger than the other cards

 <!--
 ## Notes: